 3. Inserting Excel ROW Function to Auto Generate Number Sequence

 Usually, The ROW function returns the row number of the cell you are presently in (active cell).
 So, select an empty row from the first in order to get 1 anywhere in the dataset.
+Let’s follow the instructions below to generate the number rows automatically in Excel.

 - Firstly, write the following formula in cell D5.